andrepontde/andrepontde/README.md

            Computer Science Student • Junior Developer • AI Enthusiast

-❯ About Me          andrepontde.dev/about
+$ py andrepontde_info.py

-<p align="left">A Computer Science Student from National College Of Ireland.
+A Computer Science Student from National College Of Ireland.
 I am a junior developer with a robust foundation in Python, Java and Web Development.
 I am expanding my expertise towards Artificial Intelligence.
-My aim is to mix my programming skills and passion for technology to contribute to AI projects.</p><br>
+My aim is to mix my programming skills and passion for technology to contribute to AI projects.

 ```